 THE ‘GAP’ YEAR

 According to the Gap Year Association, taking a break before or after university has numerous benefits for the student.
-There are reams of anecdotal and qualitative data on the positive reasons for taking a Gap Year and these include such things as increased maturity, greater ownership of the student’s education, increased self-awareness, greater global awareness, fluency in a foreign language and, of course, the self-confidence earned from successfully completing a Gap Year.
+There are reams of anecdotal and qualitative data on the positive reasons for taking a Gap Year and these include such things as increased maturity, greater ownership of the student’s education, increased self awareness, greater global awareness, fluency in a foreign language and, of course, the self-confidence earned from successfully completing a Gap Year.
+Universities have reported that students who have taken a Gap Year engage more in campus life and are statistically more likely to graduate on time.

 Students have reported that their year away helped them socially and gave them something interesting to say in conversations, in essays and in job applications.
 They felt that their year away helped confirm their choice of career and academic major,